-- year-round accommodation, including during the holidays - financial help, including bursaries, and support with applying for student finance as an independent student - help with mental health and wellbeing support services, such as counselling, childcare, disability, and careers guidance
+- year-round accommodation, including during the holidays - financial help, including bursaries, and support with applying for student finance as an independent student - other support services, including mental health and wellbeing counselling, childcare, disability, and careers guidance

 We recommend students contact universities and colleges before they apply, to check what support is available.
 We would also suggest that, with the student's permission, their circumstances are mentioned in their reference.